LightningCreations/LCLib-CXX/docs/FullSpecification.md

 7. This specification, refers to this document, either as a Draft for the LCS Project, or as a publication.
 8. The term "shall" refers to an absolute requirement of this specification on either the implementation or on a program.
 9. The term "shall not" is the inverse of "shall" and refers to an absolute prohibition of this specification on either the implementation or on a program.
-10. A Well-formed program, is a program that is well-formed program under the C++ Standard in Use and does not violate any requirements or prohibitions of this specification.
+10. A well-formed program, is a program that is well-formed program under the C++ Standard in Use and does not violate any requirements or prohibitions of this specification.
-11. An Ill-formed program is a program that is not a well-formed program.
+11. An ill-formed program is a program that is not a well-formed program.

 ### §1.3 Compliance [intro.compliance]